 Occasionally I do list things like reading to my son, but only when I feel I’m not doing a good job at that without it being on my list.
 For me, exercising is highly likely to not get done without being on a list to cross off, so it is often part of my daily six.

-I use Evernote to organize my Daily Six, and I have a note for this week’s to-dos with a section specifically for each day, and a separate list for longer-term to-do’s that aren’t planned for today.
-This allows me to add everything I think of to the list so my declining brain power doesn’t forget, but also prioritize what should make the top six for today.
+I’ve alternated between tracking priorities digitally and on paper.
+When I’m digital, I use Evernote to organize my overall priorities and to do list.
+When I use a paper planner, I lean toward free-style notebooks ala the Bullet Journal methodology.
+I have a note for this week’s to-dos with a section specifically for each day, and then a separate list for longer-term to-do’s that aren’t planned for today.
+This allows me to add everything I think of to the list so my declining brain power doesn’t forget, but also prioritize what should make the top six list of priorities for today.

 4. Let the tasks not on today’s Daily Six go